 - 1 Select > Activity Profiles.

 - 2 Select an option:

-- · Select a profile.
+- Select a profile.

-- Select Create New to add or copy a profile.
+- Select Create New to create a new profile by copying an existing profile or using a template.

-- 3 If necessary, select to edit the name, color, and default ride type for the profile.
+- 3 If necessary, select to edit the name or color of the profile, or to remove the profile.